Comp S.A.

 Mixed margin profile - high margins on security projects, moderate on hardware, improving margins on M/platform subscriptions.
 Subscription revenue backlog of PLN 90M+ through 2027 provides visibility.
 Working on cost optimization and exiting low-margin contracts.

+Strong shares buyback program.
+Between 2021 and 2025 company repurchased ~24% of shares outstanding.
 Conservative capital allocation with focus on organic investment.
 Exited unprofitable international M/platform ventures.
 Investing in SOC capabilities and M/platform features.
 No significant M&A activity planned.

 Long-term Risks